scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 These types of composition are so common that both have already been used in Figure :ref:`layout` as our very first example.
-The ``+`` operation implements the first type of composition and ``*`` implements the act of overlaying elements together.
+The ``+`` operation implements concatenation, and ``*`` implements overlaying elements together.
 When you compose an object using the ``+`` operator, a default four-column layout is used but you can specify the desired number of columns using the ``.cols`` method.
 Layouts are easily specified but also support